galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 >    ```
 >
 >    {% snippet faqs/galaxy/datasets_import_via_link.md %}
+>
-> {: .hands_on}
+{: .hands_on}
 > You can click on the 'eye' icon {% icon galaxy-eye %} on the right to see the unaligned data (go ahead!) but the view isn't very informative.
-This is just the raw FASTA file, with the case symbols A, C, G, T for the nucleotides.
+This is the raw FASTA file, with the symbols A, C, G, T representing nucleotides.
 You can see that the sequences are of different lengths, since the last lines of each sequence are of different lengths.
 >
-This is a file in **FASTA** or **Fasta** format (pronounced to rhyme with pasta).
-Fasta format is is commonly used as input to phylogenetic inference programs and has a very simple structure, as follows:
+**FASTA** or **Fasta** format (pronounced to rhyme with pasta) format is is commonly used as input to phylogenetic inference programs and has a very simple structure, as follows:

 1. Each sequence has a name, which appears on its own line after a '>' sign
 2. The next line(s) contain the sequence; continuing either until the next sequence name line, or the end of the file.

-The below example has four sequences in it named Taxon_1, Taxon_2, etc, each with a short set of characters which we can assume are DNA sequences.
+The example below has four sequences in it named Taxon_1, Taxon_2, etc, each with a short set of characters representing DNA sequences.

 <!-- ```
 >SEQUENCE_1